 • The 1939 - 1945 Star

-• The Air Crew Europe Star
+• The Air Crew Europe Star with

-• The France/Germany Clasp
+The France/Germany Clasp

-• The Africa Star
+• The Pacific Star with

 • The Defence Medal